Article 1: Name

-Vacancies shall be filled in the following manner.
+6.6 Vacancies shall be filled in the following manner.
 A vacancy in the office of President shall be filled by the President-Elect.
-A vacancy in the office of the Secretary-Treasurer the Board of Directors shall appoint a Board member to fill the vacancy until the next election.
-The President shall assume the duties of the Secretary.
-Vacancies in the seven Director positions shall be filled at the discretion of the Board of Directors.
+In the event of a vacancy in the office of the Secretary or Treasurer, the Board of Directors shall appoint a Board member to fill the vacancy until the next election.
+Vacancies in the Director positions shall be filled at the discretion of the Board of Directors.

-President: the President is the principle elected officer and has general supervision over the activities and affairs of the Association, subject to the control of the Board.
+President: The President is the principle elected officer and has general supervision over the activities and affairs of the Association, subject to the control of the Board.
 The President may sign and execute, in the name of the Association, any instrument authorized by the Board.
-The President has the discretion to prescribe the duties of other Officers and Board members in a manner not inconsistent with these Bylaws.
-The President shall, upon expiration of two terms as President, serve on the Board of Directors for one year as Immediate Past-President.
+The President has the discretion to prescribe the duties of other Officers and Board members in a manner not inconsistent with these By-laws.
+The President shall, upon expiration of two 2 year terms as President, serve on the Board of Directors for two years as Immediate Past-President.

-Vice-President: The Vice-President performs the duties of the President in the absence of the President and may sign and execute, in the name of the Association, any instrument authorized by the Board.
+President Elect: The President Elect performs the duties of the President in the absence of the President and may sign and execute, in the name of the Association, any instrument authorized by the Board.

-Secretary-Treasurer: the Secretary maintains the membership records of the Association, ensure that the elections to the Board are performed according to the procedure outlined in these Bylaws, record the decisions of the Board in the minutes of Board meetings and maintain a history of the Association.
-The Secretary is, or cause to be given, notice of all meetings.
-The Treasurer is responsible for maintaining the financial records of the Association and ensuring that all income and expenditures are in compliance with applicable tax law, the Association's Bylaws and the aims and objectives of the Association.
-The Treasurer is responsible for filing the Association's tax returns, planning the annual budget, solicitation of financial support for the Association from organizations with an interest in inflammation research and treatment, and will submit an annual financial report.
+Secretary and Treasurer: The Secretary works with Association staff as appropriate to maintain the membership records of the Association, ensure that the elections to the Board are performed according to the procedure outlined in these Bylaws, record the decisions of the Board in the minutes of Board meetings, and maintain a history of the Association.
+The Secretary or his or her designee is responsible for circulating notice of all meetings.
+The Treasurer is responsible for maintaining or overseeing maintenance of the financial records of the Association and ensuring that all income and expenditures are in compliance with applicable tax law, the Association's Bylaws, and the aims and objectives of the Association.
+The Secretary or designee is responsible for scheduling Board meetings and circulating the agenda and minutes to members.
+The Treasurer is responsible (directly or through oversight of relevant organization staff) for filing the Association's tax returns, planning the annual budget, and solicitation of financial support for the Association from organizations with an interest in pediatric sleep research and education.
+He or she will submit an annual financial report.